garrett-sutton/garrett-sutton.github.io/_drafts/hard-parenting.md

 A bit crazy for a Saturday night, but all is good.
 It's ironic that I was touting this weekend as a weekend we had nothing to do for the first time in over a month.

+## a relatively normal Sunday

+Gwen was a bit picky with food.
+She had some pancake before Church and threw up some of it but not that much.
+Later on she had a few saltines and threw those up too.
+But during all of this she never seemed that upset.
+She took a long nap in the morning and a short one in the afternoon, but again nothing too out of the ordinary other than she wasn't eating that much.
+Eventually we got to dinner time and she ate great.
+Grace made a really good sausage and squash soup.
+Gwen went to bed just a little bit after eating and we figured we were in the clear.

+Grace wasn't feeling that great after church this morning.
+She took a long nap while Gwen slept too and complained of being nauseous a little bit but she didn't ever throw up.
+I think by the end of the day she was feeling pretty much fine.